GitLeeRepo/RegExNotes/RegExNotes.md

 * **\[** - (open square bracket) begin character set
 * **\{** - (open curly bracket) quantifier

+## Expression Delimeters and global expression flag

+In many environments the regular expression must be contained within two forward slash (**/**) delimiters, e.g. **/findme/**.
+For simplicity the examples here do not include these delimiters.
+In addition, if you want the expression to match multiple occurrances you would include the **g** global flag after the last delimiter, e.g. **/findme/g**.
+Again, for simplicity in these examples this is not shown.

 # Character Classes

 ## Sets of characters